Affirmative Action: Challenging perceptions of minority prioritization in America, which has become racially biased

 “… every time you (University) take an application, you say, oh well, this girl’s black.
 So I kind of feel bad for her.
 So, I’m going to put her at the top of the line.
 It’s just not necessary,” she said.

 Pointing out what Owens also said, “If we truly cared about minorities, it wouldn’t be affecting disproportionally Asian-Americans,” Amala said.

-The bottom line: Affirmative action in the United States should prioritize fairness across all minorities—free from political manipulation that exploits Blacks and Hispanics as a pawn for political gain.
+The bottom line is that Affirmative action in the United States should prioritize fairness across all minorities—free from political manipulation that exploits Blacks and Hispanics as a pawn for political gain.

 5. SAT: Unfair to black minorities, not to Asians

 Optional SAT and their minority status made it much easier, especially for Blacks, to enter Ivy League schools.
 Critics argue that national test scores discriminate and thus perpetuate an unfair system.
 [N.Y.
 Post]

 Since 2021, several liberal colleges have begun to make the SAT optional for admission.
 Apparently, national tests disproportionately favor white students who do better than Blacks and Hispanics, except for Asians.
 [Bookings]

 The move aligns with affirmative action that provides opportunities for minority students to enter Ivy Leagues, even if they did not excel in high school, on the belief that they can do so if given a chance.

 In 2024, Dartmouth University was the first Ivy League to restore the SAT as a requirement.
 As it turned out, it is important to screen students to ensure they finish according to the standards once held by Ivy Leagues.

 Dartmouth faculty research group concluded that “standardized test scores are an important predictor of a student’s success in Dartmouth’s curriculum” regardless of a “student’s background or family income.”
 [President Beilock]